Medical Coder - Certified - Full-time

 |Tentative Exam Date||TBA|

-Medical Coder - Certified positions are on-site positions.
-Incumbents in these positions must physically work on-site at San Joaquin General Hospital.
+Medical Coder - Certified position is a on-site position.
+Incumbent in this position must physically work on-site at San Joaquin General Hospital.

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.